God-Self recognition is everyone's ultimate outcome. This is recognized in some belief systems and it's generally

 Much of this injury and side-effect stuff appears to be put out by gurus in an attempt to get people to attach themselves to a guru.
 Shocking!

 Don't hyperventilate and fall down.
-Do your meditation seated or reclining.
-Seated is widely recommended, posture erect and unsupported etc. Reclining or seated works for me equally well probably because I believe it does.
+If you include deep breathing or pranayama, do your meditation seated or reclining.
+Seated is widely recommended, posture erect and unsupported etc. Reclining or seated works for me equally well, probably because I believe it does.

 Do not chant and/or meditate while driving.
 When driving, just drive.
 Maintaining a running internal dialogue about all the things you observe while driving will keep you focused on driving and in the present moment.
 Multi-million mile safe truck drivers do this kind of mindful driving.
 Few are aware of the spiritual context.

 Side effects of excessive deep breathing are believed to include manic behavior and attachment to material possessions.
 This may be ego-mind stirring up trouble to get people to stop meditating.